pawatsethaput/OpenBank/REST-API-V1.3.0.md

 There are no checks for "sufficient funds" at the moment, so it is possible to go into unlimited overdraft.

+Security challenge responses may be required before the transaction can proceed leading to two work flows below.

 Step A: Post the transaction

 **Request:**